COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

     return f"Successfully updated: {', '.join(updated_fields)}" if updated_fields else "No fields updated"
 ```

-I also added enhancements to the **CRUD** operations by using Python's `next()` function with a generator expression for cleaner, more efficient lookups and example of this can be see down below:
+I also added enhancements to the **CRUD** operations by using Python’s `next()` function with a generator expression for cleaner, more efficient lookups.
+An example of this can be seen below:

 ```python
 def modify_portfolio_connection(self, network_name: str, new_username: str):
     if self.current_connections is None or not self.current_connections: